15 Top Hikes in Santo Antao, Cape Verde

 The path leads you down towards the ruins of the synagogue and the swimming pools.

-If you continue on the same path, you get on a large beach which is very popular among (experienced!) surfers.
+If you continue on the same path, you will reach a large beach that is very popular among (experienced!) surfers.
 Be careful!
-Here as well, the tides are very strong and will just swallow you!
+Here as well, the tides are very strong and will swallow you!

 Update Feb 2020: A new restaurant, “Oasis”, has opened in Sinagoga.
 The octopus is a delight and Oasis boasts gorgeous views over the ocean.
 Certainly a place to stay longer!